 Paris is, hands down, my favorite destination to pack for, and there are two reasons for this.
 I adore how glamorous this city is and that it’s the perfect opportunity to bring my designer purses and shoes.
-Keep reading to find out what to wear to Paris and what to leave behind!
+Read our Paris packing list to find out what to wear and what to leave behind!

 Traveling to France?
 You’re in for a treat as you explore one of the most beautiful countries in Europe.
 No trip to France is complete without a vacation in Paris, the country’s capital and one of the fashion capitals of the world.

 Regardless of their interest in fashion, many women wonder what to wear in Paris so they can be well prepared and avoid overpacking.
 This post is going to show you how to dress in Paris in a way that is appropriate for the weather, your planned activities, and suitable for your own personal style.

 These tips will help show you how to build a Parisian capsule wardrobe so you’ll be comfortable for your trip and know what pieces might be most appropriate for the time of year when you’re traveling.

 Please use these tips only as a guideline, adapting the packing principles to suit your own personal preferences and trip itinerary.

 Let’s start with the essentials.
 These are the items that you can’t forget, regardless of where you’re traveling.
 Before you can decide how to dress in Paris, you have to get to Paris, and you can’t get there without a few necessities.

 Make sure these items are packed and secured in your bag so you don’t lose them.

 - Identification: In your wallet, make sure you have your passport and state ID/driver’s license.
 If you need a visa, make sure you get that in advance.